F5Networks/f5-telemetry-streaming/docs/index.rst

-F5 Telemetry Services
+F5 Telemetry Streaming
 =====================

-Welcome to the F5 Telemetry Services User Guide.
+Welcome to the F5 Telemetry Streaming User Guide.
 To provide feedback on this documentation, you can file a GitHub Issue, or email us at solutionsfeedback@f5.com.

 Introduction
 ------------

-Telemetry Services is an iControl LX extension that sends telemetry information, such as client/server stats, from the BIG-IP to third-party monitoring and stats aggregation tools such as:
+Telemetry Streaming is an iControl LX extension that sends telemetry information, such as client/server stats, from the BIG-IP to third-party monitoring and stats aggregation tools such as:

 -  Splunk
--  Kafka
 -  Azure Log Analytics
+-  AWS CloudWatch
 -  AWS S3
--  AWS CloudWatch
+-  Graphite

-You can also watch this video on Telemetry Services:
+You can also watch this video on Telemetry Streaming:

 |video|